keanemind/personal-website/content/post/mocking-constructors-with-jest.md

     + }
 ```

-To fully understand why that is, we need to know a little about the new keyword in JavaScript.
-MDN explains what happens when you invoke a function with new:
+To fully understand why that is, we need to know a little about the `new` keyword in JavaScript.
+[MDN explains what happens when you invoke a function with `new`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/new#description):

-> When a function is called with the new keyword, the function will be used as a constructor. new will do the following things:
+> When a function is called with the **`new`** keyword, the function will be used as a constructor. `new` will do the following things:
 1. Creates a blank, plain JavaScript object.
 For convenience, let's call it `newInstance`.
 2. Points `newInstance`’s [[Prototype]] to the constructor function's `prototype` property, if the `prototype` is an `Object`.
 Otherwise, `newInstance` stays as a plain object with `Object.prototype` as its [[Prototype]].
 Note: Properties/objects added to the constructor function's `prototype` property are therefore accessible to all instances created from the constructor function.
 3. Executes the constructor function with the given arguments, binding `newInstance` as the `this` context (i.e. all references to `this` in the constructor function now refer to `newInstance`).
 4. If the constructor function returns a non-primitive, this return value becomes the result of the whole `new` expression.
 Otherwise, if the constructor function doesn't return anything or returns a primitive, `newInstance` is returned instead.
 (Normally constructors don't return a value, but they can choose to do so to override the normal object creation process.)

 Notice how the `mockImplementation` argument returns an object: `return {playSoundFile: mockPlaySoundFile}`.
 That object will, of course, be returned by the mocked function.
-And that mocked function is being called with new.
+And that mocked function is being called with `new`.
 That means the `this` value created in step 1, `newInstance`, is not what’s being returned.
 The tricky part is that Jest stores `newInstance` into `instances`, not whatever you return from your constructor!
 You can think of the internals of `jest.fn()` as looking like this:

 ```js
 /**